Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 - €286 [Official site](https://www.hgeek.com/products/%E6%B5%8B%E8%AF%95-hamgeek-b210-mini-ad9361-software-defined-radio-sdr-replacement-for-hackrf-plutosdr) - BlackSDR

-Hamgeek also sells two versions of the B210 mini line of SDRs on its website - a drophsipped LiberSDR and a "BlackSDR".
-This version has an older PCB design and is more expensive than the LibreSDR, is only included here for the sake of making this list exhaustive.
+Hamgeek also sells two versions of the B210 mini line of SDRs on its website - a drop-shipped LibreSDR and a "BlackSDR".
+The former version is just a more expensive LibreSDR, the latter version has an older PCB design and is more expensive than the LibreSDR, is only included here for the sake of making this list exhaustive.

 ## LibreSDR

-- These can be bought from the [OpenSourceSDRLab](https://opensourcesdrlab.aliexpress.com/store/4586015) website as well as their [AliExpress](https://opensourcesdrlab.aliexpress.com/store/4586015) store.
+- These can be purchased from the OpenSourceSDRLab [website](https://opensourcesdrlab.aliexpress.com/store/4586015) in addition to their AliExpress [store](https://opensourcesdrlab.aliexpress.com/store/4586015).

 ![An image of a B210-based LibreSDR](../../assets/images/hgeek/libresdr.jpg) <br>
 *B210-based LibreSDR without a case*